 Dominique Ansel Bakery

 If we could only have one dessert from all the different places we’ve tried in New York, our choice and maybe our all-time favorite dessert (and no, we are not exaggerating), Dominique Ansel’s famous Cronut® would be at the very top of the list.
 While they have a wide variety of baked goods and pastries, this one takes the cake (pun intended).
-Their Cronut is a combination of the classic croissant and donut.
+Their Cronut is a combination of the classic croissant and donut that has a delicious flaky crust.
 They have different specials every day, and on the day we were there, it was a Cronut with apricot icing and an extra creamy custard filling.
 Maybe the best dessert we’ve ever had.
 Do yourself a favor and pay them a visit.
 You won’t regret it!
-A new fall cronut coming on September 1st!
-Fig & almond Cronut® – filled with homemade fig jam and creamy toasted almond ganache.
+They usually introduce a new cronut with every new season.
+Last September they came out with a fig & almond Cronut® – filled with homemade fig jam and creamy toasted almond ganache.

 Dominque Ansel Bakery – 189 Spring St. – Soho